About Modern Landfills

 Americans throw away about 230 million tons of trash per year for the country, which is about 4.6 pounds of solid trash per day.
 Less than a fourth of this waste is recycled, and the remainder is burnt or buried in landfills.
 Landfills are a modern invention where waste and disposable materials are stored.

 Waste disposal in the United States is a balancing act.
 According to Trashcans Unlimted, approximately 53 percent of the nation’s municipal solid waste is handled by 1,908 landfill facilities.

-More and more landfills are being dug near cities and this means that we will need to think of more ways to properly manage waste.
+More and more landfills are being dug near cities, so we will need to think of more ways to manage waste properly.

 When Were Landfills Created?

 Before landfills were created, incineration was a common method of trash disposal.
 Apartments had garbage incinerators in basements with a trash shoot system.
 This garbage and incinerator ash was used to fill low-lying wetlands and swamps near cities.
 Ash and garbage contaminated the groundwater.
 The prototype for the modern landfill was held in California in 1935.
 Workers threw trash into a hole and threw dirt on the trash from time to time.

 About 20 years later, the American Society of Civil Engineers published guidelines for a sanitary landfill.
 The guidelines suggested compacting waste and cover it with a layer of soil daily to reduce odors and prevent rodents.
 However, landfills were placed on soil without a barrier or containment liner.
 This allowed the waste to pick up contaminants that infiltrated the groundwater.

 The Office of Solid Waste, which was transferred to the US EPA in 1974, developed standards for sanitary landfills and closing or upgrading dumps to meet sanitary requirements.